SynchroLux-AI/synchrolux-ai.github.io/README.md

 # synchrolux-ai.github.io
-This Github repository contains all AI-related project files, including the revision history.
+This GitHub repository contains all AI-related project files, including the revision history.